Everything You Need to Know About Hypothecation

 Hypothecation in Investing

-Along with hypothecation in the context of a secured loan for a physical asset, like a house or a car, hypothecation can also occur in investing — though usually not unless you’re taking on advanced investment techniques.
+Along with hypothecation in the context of a secured loan for a physical asset, like a house or a car, hypothecation also occurs in investing — though usually only if you take on advanced investment techniques.

 Hypothecation occurs when investors participate in margin lending: borrowing money from a broker in order to purchase a stock market security (like a share of a company).